datadryad/dryad-app/app/views/layouts/_help.html.md

 <li><strong>When preparing your complete version of a dataset, remember to collate all relevant explantory documents and metadata</strong>.
 This includes relevant documentation necessary for the re-use and replication of your dataset (e.g., readme.txt files, formal metadata records, or other critical information)</li>
 </ul>

 <p>Dryad has a REST API that allows for download and submission of data.
-Check out our <a href="https://dash.ucop.edu/api/docs/index.html">documentation</a> as well as our <a href="https://github.com/CDL-Dryad/dryad/blob/master/stash_api/basic_submission.md">How-To Guide</a></p>
+Check out our <a href="https://dryad-stg.cdlib.org/api/docs/">documentation</a> as well as our <a href="https://github.com/CDL-Dryad/dryad/blob/master/stash_api/basic_submission.md">How-To Guide</a></p>

 <p>If you need further assistance, consult our <a href="/stash/faq">FAQ</a> or contact us at <a href=mailto:help@datadryad.org>help@datadryad.org</a>.
 Log in and go to "My Datasets" to begin your data submission now!</p>

 <p>View more information about:</p>
 <ul>
+  <li><a href="#login">Metadata</a></li>
   <li><a href="#metadata">Metadata</a></li>
   <li><a href="#upload-methods">Upload methods</a></li>
   <li><a href="#curation">Curation</a></li>
   <li><a href="#citation">Publication and citation</a></li>
   </ul>

+<h3>Login<a name="login"></a></h3>

+<p>Dryad requires an ORCID ID (https://orcid.org) for login.
+If you do not have an ORCID, you will have the opportunity to create a free, unique, identifier for yourself at the login page.
+Dryad uses ORCID so that we can authenticate and identify each individual researcher regardless of your route of entry to Dryad (i.e. through the website, through the API, through a journal integration, etc.).
+When datasets are published, they should appear in your ORCID profile along with articles and other works.
+For institutional members, we require a second form of authentication at login for campus single-sign-on.
+After you have logged in with your institutional credentials, Dryad ties together your ORCID and institutional affiliation so that you will not have to include this information a second time.</p>

 <h3>Metadata<a name="metadata"></a></h3>